theodi/chef-envbuilder/README.md

     LEFTRONIC_GITHUB_FORKS: 987fgh
     LEFTRONIC_GITHUB_ISSUES: asdf1974

 The next step is to use this `development` data bag as a default, then define the deltas for other environments and merge them in.
+And probably make a few more configurables available.

 There are also [some tests](https://github.com/theodi/cuke-chef/blob/feature-shared-env-thing/features/envcookbook/envcookbook.feature).